imrahnf/steam-vault/README.md

 ### ⭐ Why SteamVault?
 Steam shows lifetime playtime, but offers no **historical records** or analytics.
 SteamVault fills this gap by generating daily snapshots and summaries, enabling:
-- Daily snapshots
+- Daily snapshots.
-- Daily summaries
+- Daily summaries.
-- Trends and top games
+- Trends and top games.
-- Streaks and activity heatmaps
+- Streaks and activity heatmaps.
-- Game comparisons over time
+- Game comparisons over time.

 ---

 ### Key Features
-- Fetch Steam library + playtime automatically
+- Fetch Steam library + playtime automatically.
-- Generate daily summaries and analytics
+- Generate daily summaries and analytics.
-- Weekly/monthly/lifetime top games
+- Weekly/monthly/lifetime top games.
-- Trends across the last 14 days
+- Trends across the last 14 days.
-- Per-game history previews and comparisons
+- Per-game history previews and comparisons.
-- Activity heatmap (day-by-day)
+- Activity heatmap (day-by-day).

 > The project is designed to be modular: while the recommended free setup uses **Supabase PostgreSQL (IPv4 session pooler)** and **Render** for hosting, it can be easily adapted to other Postgres databases or deployment platforms.
 This is just a general reference setup and the app can be configured to work with any PostgreSQL-compatible database or hosting platform.